mhkeller/layercake/DEVELOPMENT.md

 pnpm check
 ```

 checks the whole project with `svelte-check`.
-The library in `src/lib` is clean.
-The chart components and examples still report errors, so this command isn't a pass/fail gate yet.
+It runs in CI and fails on any error, so keep it clean.

 ```sh
 pnpm check:site